This Bible History Daily article was originally published in June 2013. It has been updated.—Ed.

 Not a BAS Library member yet?
 Join the BAS Library today.

-Further Reading in Bible History Daily
+Further Reading in Bible History Daily:

-From the Field: Bible History Daily’s blog on the 2013 excavations at Tel Kabri, straight from the soil to your screen.
+Bible History Daily’s blog on the 2013 excavations at Tel Kabri, straight from the soil to your screen.